randallcampher/RainbowRetail/README.md

   - Identify peak and off-peak seasons.
   - Develop tailored marketing and inventory strategies for different seasons.
 - Implement dynamic pricing strategies:
-  - Adjust prices based on seasonal demand to maximize revenue during peak periods and maintain sales during slower periods.
+  - Adjust prices based on seasonal demand to maximise revenue during peak periods and maintain sales during slower periods.

 ### Data Analysis and Reporting Enhancement (For Business Intelligence and IT Departments)
 - Improve product categorisation:
-  - Develop a more comprehensive categorization system to reduce the 'unclassified' portion.
+  - Develop a more comprehensive categorisation system to reduce the 'unclassified' portion.
   - Regularly review and update product categories to ensure accuracy.
 - Conduct deeper analysis on customer purchasing behaviour:
   - Investigate factors influencing the Average Order Value.
   - Segment customers based on purchasing patterns and develop targeted strategies for each segment.

 ## 5. ASSUMPTIONS
 Data completeness issues, particularly with unclassified categories, may affect insights.